 Monasticism in Britain and Ireland developed along similar lines to those of the Desert Fathers of the East.
 St. Patrick’s mother was a close relative of Martin of Tours, a contemporary of St. Antony, the father of monasticism.
 It is no surprise that the same type of asceticism which accompanied the monastic lifestyle in Egypt was also found in Ireland.

-Bangor’s founder, Comgall, was born in Antrim in 517 AD.
+Bangor’s founder, Comgall, was born in Antrim in AD 517.
 Originally a soldier, he soon took monastic vows and was educated for his new life.
 He is next seen in the Irish annals as a hermit on Lough Erne.
-However, his rule was so severe that seven of his fellow monks died and he was persuaded to leave and establish a house at Bangor (or Beannchar, from the Irish Horned Curve, probably in reference to the bay) in the famed Vale of the Angels.
-The earliest Irish annals give 558 as the date of Bangor’s commencement.
+His rule was so severe that seven of his fellow monks died, and he was persuaded to leave and establish a house at Bangor (or Beannchar, from the Irish Horned Curve, probably in reference to the bay) in the famed Vale of the Angels.
+The earliest Irish annals give AD 558 as the date of Bangor’s commencement.